Architectural Selection Framework for Synthetic Network Traffic: Quantifying the Fidelity-Utility Trade-off: Introduction

 \section{Introduction}

-The increasing reliance on data-driven decision-making in networking and security has intensified the need for high-quality network traffic data.
-This data plays a fundamental role in various applications, including network performance analysis, security research, and the development of machine learning (ML) models \cite{shahraki2022comparative}.
-However, collecting and utilizing real-world network traffic data presents significant challenges.
-Issues such as privacy concerns, limited availability, and the high cost of manual labeling restrict access to large, diverse, and representative datasets \cite{guerra2022datasets}.
+The increasing reliance on data-driven decision-making in networking and cybersecurity has intensified the need for high-quality network traffic data.
+This data plays a fundamental role in various applications, including intrusion detection, threat analysis, and the training of artificial intelligence (AI) models for adaptive security solutions \cite{shahraki2022comparative}.
+However, collecting and utilizing real-world network traffic data remains a significant challenge due to privacy restrictions, limited availability, and the high cost of manual labeling \cite{guerra2022datasets}.
+These barriers hinder the development and evaluation of robust AI-based security systems.

-To overcome these limitations, synthetic network traffic data generation has emerged as a promising alternative \cite{xu2021stan, manocchio2021flowgan, nukavarapu2022miragenet, yin2022practical, jiang2024netdiffusion }.
-Synthetic datasets can simulate network traffic patterns while mitigating ethical, legal, and confidentiality concerns, enabling researchers and practitioners to develop, evaluate, and deploy data-driven solutions in a more scalable manner \cite{mozo2022synthetic}.
-Despite this potential, existing methods for synthetic network traffic generation vary widely in their effectiveness, and no comprehensive comparison exists to guide the selection of the most suitable approach for synthetic network traffic data generation.